bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 Before Starting With Modules
 --------------------------------------------------
 The instructions below are given for assembling a JAR file via sbt in Scala.
+Install sbt following the instructions in `the official documentation <http://www.scala-sbt.org/download.html>`_ .

 It is meant that all necessary services are deployed for the module and you know for sure: